stroebjo/mypoimap/readme.md

 - Run the migrations `$ php artisan migrate`
 - Login and create your first categories and places!

-Since this is mostly a private project for myself, their might be some incomplete or missing steps.
+Since this is mostly a private project for myself, there might be some incomplete or missing steps.
 If you run into any trouble or have some suggestions, please reach out!

 ## Development infos